MicrochipTech/unicens-linux-daemon/cfg/README.md

 Following two Attributes are mandatory to define a valid USB Socket:

  - EndpointAddress=".."
 	 - This is the USB endpoint address.
-This is an byte value usually written in hexadecimal notation.
+This is a Byte value usually written in a hexadecimal notation.
 If the data is transmitted out of the INIC, received by the main CPU (EHC), the highest bit is set, this leads to values starting with 0x80.
 Data which is received by the INIC, sent by the EHC no additional bits are set, so the starting address is 0x00.
 	 - Endpoint 0x00 is reserved for administrative purposes.
 	 - For streaming data, the INIC supports currently in maximum 5 endpoints.
 So the range 0x01 ..
 0x05 (EHC TX) and 0x81 ..
 0x85 (EHC RX) may be used.
-	 - Control data is on endpoints for OS81118/9 are 0x0F & 0x8F; for OS81210 are 0x07 & 0x87 (must not be used inside SyncConnection or AVPConnection)
+	 - Control data is transmitted on endpoints for OS81118/9: 0x0F & 0x8F; for OS81210: 0x07 & 0x87 (must not be used inside SyncConnection or AVPConnection)
- 	 - asynchronous Ethernet is on endpoints for OS81118/9 are 0x0E & 0x8E; for OS81210 are 0x06 & 0x86 (must not be used inside SyncConnection or AVPConnection)
+ 	 - Asynchronous Ethernet data is transmitted on endpoints for OS81118/9: 0x0E & 0x8E; for OS81210: 0x06 & 0x86 (must not be used inside SyncConnection or AVPConnection)
 - FramesPerTransaction=".."
 	- A micro frame on USB is chunk of 512 Byte.
 This is the maximum transmission unit (MTU) for the used bulk transfer mode on USB.
-In order to get a very efficient streaming behavior the INIC always fills a micro frame completely, so there is no additional signaling needed.
-Depending on the use case, waiting for 512 Byte of data (for example audio data) to arrive and then start the transmission after that can cause a measurable latency, which for example for active noise cancellation use cases my be unwanted.
+In order to get a very efficient streaming behavior, the INIC always fills a micro frame completely, so there is no additional signaling needed.
+Depending on the use case, waiting for 512 Byte of data (for example audio data) to arrive and then start the transmission after that can cause a measurable latency, which for example for active noise cancellation use cases may be unwanted.
 	- To achieve low latency, the integrator can choose to not fill the the micro frame entirely with data.
 This means, that the transmission is started earlier, with less then 512 Bytes of valid streaming data.
-The software driver (for EHC TX) or the INIC hardware for (EHC RX) automatically appends invalid stuffing data to fill the micro frame and keep the signaling overhead as less as possible.
+The software driver (for EHC TX) or the INIC hardware for (EHC RX) automatically appends invalid stuffing data to fill the USB micro frame and keep the signaling overhead as less as possible.
 The invalid stuffing data is never transported on the INICnet, so no bandwidth on the network is wasted.
-	-  The FramesPerTransaction value describes how many samples (PCM, PDM or TS-Packets) are put into one micro frame.
-For instance, if the there is an stereo 16 bit PCM audio stream (2x2Byte = 4 Byte) to be transported, the maximum possible value for FramesPerTransaction would be 128 (128 x 4 Byte = 512 Byte).
+	-  The FramesPerTransaction value describes how many samples (PCM, PDM or TS-Packets) are put into one USB micro frame.
+	- For instance, if the there is an stereo 16 bit PCM audio stream (2x2Byte = 4 Byte) to be transported, the maximum possible value for FramesPerTransaction would be 128 (128 x 4 Byte = 512 Byte).
 Setting an value of 64 in that particular case would leave the micro frame half filled, improving the latency and downgrade the efficiency of USB.
 	- For synchronous sockets the **minimum** value for FramesPerTransaction is **7**!
 This is due to the different timing of USB and INICnet.
-	- For isochronous sockets there are only two possibilities: FramesPerTransaction set to 2, in that case two transport stream packets (2 x 188/192 Byte) will stored in one micro frame.
+	- For isochronous sockets there are only two possibilities: FramesPerTransaction set to 2, in that case two transport stream packets (2 x 188/192 Byte) will be stored in one USB micro frame.
 The second option is to set the FramesPerTransaction value to 0xFF.
-In that case, the micro frame is always completely filled.
-But as 512 Byte of micro frame is not dividable by 188/192 Byte, the fractional rest of the streaming data is put into the next micro frame.
-This means, that on the received side the integrator can not rely any longer on the fact, that the first Byte which is received, is the first Byte of the transport stream packet.
-In that case you need to search for 0x47 inside the payload of the stream, which marks the start of a transport stream packet.
+In that case, the USB micro frame is always completely filled.
+But as 512 Byte of the micro frame is not dividable by 188/192 Byte, the fractional rest of the streaming data is put into the next micro frame.
+This means, that on the receiver side the integrator can not rely any longer on the fact, that the first Byte which is received will be the first Byte of the transport stream packet.
+In that case he need to search for 0x47 inside the payload of the stream, which marks the start of a transport stream packet.
 	- In contrast to other sockets, the USB socket bandwidth must not be specified.
 It automatically adjusts its speed to the corresponding network socket.

 **5.2) Defining a MLB Socket**

-The Media Local Bus is a dedicated bus for interfacing the INIC and Companions.
+The Media Local Bus is a dedicated bus for interfacing the INIC and Companions chips.
 It is adopted by many vendors like Atmel SAM V71, NXP i.MX6, Rensas RCAR H3/M3.
-It can provide very low latency (lower than USB).
+It can provide very low latency use cases (lower than USB).
-Of cause the operating system needs to have a scheduler which is fast enough to deal with the increasing amount of interrupts.
+Of cause the operating system needs to have a scheduler, which is fast enough to deal with the increasing amount of interrupts.

 Following two Attributes are mandatory to define a valid MLB Socket:
  - ChannelAddress=".."
 	 - Integer value between 10 ..
-64
+64.
 	 - Value must be even!
-	 - Channel address 0 is unused
+	 - Channel address 0 is unused.
-	 - Channel addresses 2 & 4 are reserved for control channel
+	 - Channel addresses 2 & 4 are reserved for control channel.
-	 - Channel addresses 6 & 8 are reserved for asynchronous Ethernet channel
+	 - Channel addresses 6 & 8 are reserved for asynchronous Ethernet channel.
  - Bandwidth=".."
-	 - The amount of Bytes transferred within 48kHz.
-See (2.1) Bandwidth calculation.
+	 - The amount of Bytes transferred within 48kHz (See 2.1).
-	 - The MLB port can be configured with different speed rates (FS).
+	 - The MLB port can be configured with different speed rates (See 9.2).
 Depending on the chosen speed, the bandwidth must be in a certain range:

 | MLB Speed (Fs) | MLB type |  Bandwidth Range (Byte)  |
 |----------------|----------|--------------------------|